zoharafathima/calculator/README.md

 # calculator
 A simple HTML and CSS calculator for basic arithmetic operations with a clean interface and easy-to-use buttons.
-Perfect for beginners.